-A series of participatory video, evolving massed choral works and half-time live singing events.
+An evolving series of participatory massed choral video works and half-time live singing events

 Sing by yourself or with others.
 The whole process only takes a few minutes.
 You’ll need an internet connection, earphones, computer/tablet or smart phone. *Chrome or Firefox browser on Desktop/Laptops/Android Phones recommended.
 Support for iPhone coming soon!

 UPCOMING EVENTS & PERFORMANCES

 SJSU Women’s Basketball Game Half-time Event: February, 2020.

 Future events will be posted here as dates become available.

 Sign up for occasional updates on performances and events.

 It’s a new dawn / It’s a new day / It’s a new life / For me / And I’m feeling good / I’m feeling good

 Dear potential singer (who may or may not be able to hold a tune),

 We don’t sing much in public together—certainly not like they do in Europe’s football stadia, and rarely for women’s sports.
 As an artist and former college athlete, I've thought about how we might create singing rituals and ‘sporting anthems’ to harness our voices together and celebrate women’s athletics and female-identified sports.
 What song might build upon the legacy of black athlete activism here at SJSU in soldarity with racial and gender equity?
 What song might help us to cultivate a stronger sense of belonging in the midst of uncertainty and division?
 What song might hold space for tension and becoming?
 And how might collective singing embolden us to raise our voices and work towards an equitable and inclusive community—after the song is over?